uniba-swt/swtbahn-cli/README.md

 `141.13.106.30` and has the user `pi`.
 To copy the the file `/var/log/syslog` from the Raspberry Pi via the user `pi`, use the command `scp pi@141.13.106.30:/var/log/syslog syslog`

+## Verification
+For uploading train engines (and other plugins) in form of sequentially constructive statecharts, one can setup verification of certain properties that must succeed before upload is allowed.
+Verification is enabled by default and can be configured to ON or OFF by use of the /admin/set-verification-option endpoint.
+In the Python client, the command for this is `swtbahn admin set-verification-option <true/false>`.
+When enabled, upon receiving a request to upload a model (.sctx file, e.g. a train engine model), the server sends a request to a so-called "verification server", which...
+- a) checks that a certain set of safety properties (invariants, LTLs) are contained in the model
+- b) compiles the model to a format that can be verified (e.g., using nuSmv)
+- c) verifies that the safety properties hold.
+If and only if the verification of the safety properties is successful, the model will be processed further by the swtbahn-cli server.
+If the verification is not successful, the model upload will be aborted.
+The verification server used by default is not available publicly.
+As the swtbahn-cli communicates with it via websockets with messages in a JSON format.
+The general communication with a verification server looks roughly as follows:
+1. swtbahn-cli receives upload request and establishes a websocket connection with the verification server
+2. swtbahn-cli sends message containing model to be verified to the verification server
+3. Verification server replies, either a) confirming the request and telling the swtbahn-cli server that this will now be worked on, or b) rejecting the request.
+4. swtbahn-cli receives reply.
+Assuming the verification request is now being worked on (i.e., accepted), it waits for the verification to finish by continueing to listen to the websocket connection.
+5. Verification server finishes verification, and sends the results to the swtbahn-cli server.
+6. swtbahn-cli receives reply.
+Closes websocket connection.
+If verification succeeded, continues with upload, otherwise stops upload with and sends the requester the reason for verification failure.
+How exactly the verification server performs the verification is left open intentionally.

 ## Grab-id and session-id behaviour
 Grab-ids are used as tokens for trains.
 A client needs to grab a train before he